An LLC is just one of several business structures. Other common examples include:

 All LLCs offer the same features that make them a unique hybrid of other business entities: limited liability and pass-through taxation.
 However, some LLC types work best for a particular business scenario.
 Here are the most common types of LLCs:

-When an existing LLC decides to open offices and conduct business in a new state, it needs to register in that state as a foreign LLC.
+When an existing LLC decides to open offices or have any other kind of physical presence in a new state, it needs to register in that state as a foreign LLC.
 For example, if an LLC "organized" in Texas opens a business establishment in Michigan, then your Texas LLC will need to also form in Michigan as a Foreign LLC.

 If you're interested in expanding your business, we provide the articles of organization for forming a foreign LLC in all 50 states.